m-lab/go/README.md

 Small simple things should likely just be defined where they are used.
 + Fairly carefully designed.
 Probably should review design with other engineers before putting in too much effort.
++ Well tested and well documented.
+Test and documentation standards should be even higher than for most code repositories.

 Note that packages here are intended to be used in *other* repositories.
 This means that it will be somewhat disruptive to change APIs in these